 XMission has created this privacy statement in order to demonstrate our firm commitment to privacy.
 The following discloses our information gathering and dissemination practices.

 Personal Information Collection and Use

-Most of the information given to XMission in the registration process, or at any other time is for XMission's use only.
-XMission is the sole owner of this information and we will not sell, share, or rent this information to others.
-A court order is the only way that this information can be accessed by another party or organization.
-The one exception to this is the “Online Name” field that's filled out during registration.
-When someone runs the UNIX “finger” command on an account (e.g., 'finger email@example.com'), it will show this “Online Name”.
-This will also be displayed on a new customer's default Web page.
-This is the only information that is made public and you, as a customer, may elect to put anything you'd like (or nothing at all) in this particular field.
+Most of the information given to XMission in the registration process, or at any other time is for XMission’s use only.
+XMission is the sole owner of this information and we will not sell, share, or rent this information to others except in the limited circumstances outlined in this policy or the Terms of Service.
+A court order is typically the way that this information can be accessed by another party or organization.
+One exception to this is the “Online Name” field that’s filled out during registration.
+When someone runs the UNIX “finger” command on an account (e.g., ‘finger email@example.com’), it will show this “Online Name”.
+This will also be displayed on a new customer’s default Web page.
+This is the only information that is made public and you, as a customer, may elect to put anything you’d like (or nothing at all) in this particular field.
 It can also be modified at any time.
 XMission does not offer services or sell products to children and does not request or knowingly collect personally identifiable contact information from anyone under the age of 13.